cardano-foundation/developer-portal/docs/get-started/running-cardano.md

 For more information about **Cardano** blockchain eras and upgrades, please visit the [Cardano Roadmap](https://roadmap.cardano.org/en).
 :::

-You can obtain the current **Cardano** blockchain network configuration files here:
+You can download the current **Cardano** blockchain network configuration files here:

 #### Mainnet / Production